Aideepakchaudhary/Solidity-learning/Hardhat-simple-storage/README.md

 If we need to run some script on the hardhat local host, we can do it by : `yarn hardhat run scripts/deploy.js --network localhost`

 To clear the cache, run this command: `yarn hardhat clean`

+To run the test, run this command:
+`yarn hardhat test`